-Finances of the Dayton Leadership Academies are carefully managed by the Treasurer, Executive Director, Board of Trustees and the Board Finance Committee.
-The Finance Committee meets monthly and actively reviews the financial statements and transactions.
+Finances of the Dayton Leadership Academies - Dayton View are carefully managed by the treasurer, executive director, Board of Trustees and the Board Finance Committee.
+The Finance Committee meets regularly and actively reviews the financial statements and transactions.
 It additionally monitors the annual results against forecast.
 Changes in revenue projections and expense appropriations are also reviewed by this committee.

-The Dayton Leadership Academies - Dayton View is a School-Wide Title I participant.
-Currently, the Director of Academics and Treasurer prepare the CCIP application based on information that is created through the Ohio Improvement Process.
+Currently, the director of academics and treasurer prepare the CCIP application based on information that is created through the Ohio Improvement Process.
 The plan includes a detailed budget by object code for instructional and supporting educational staff salaries, fringe benefits, purchased services, and supplies.
 The budgetary process considers the period of availability of federal funds as to both obligations and disbursement.
-Expenditures are considered during the budgetary process, a majority of which are designated to staff salaries/benefits and followed closely by set-asides.
-The Treasurer and Executive Director approve the budget and present it to the Alliance Community Schools Board.
+Expenditures are considered during the the budgetary process, a majority of which are designated to staff salaries/benefits and followed closely by set-asides.
+The treasurer and executive director approve the budget and present it to the Dayton Leadership Academies - Dayton View School Board.

-All expenditures and purchases are approved by the Executive Director.
-The Bookkeeper serves as the Purchasing Agent following the guidelines set forth by the Board's Purchasing Policy.
-The Bookkeeper codes the purchase orders and enters them into the accounting system, and the Treasurer approves electronically by email.
-The Bookkeeper codes all invoices into the MDECA accounting system and submits them to the Executive Director for approval in hard-copy form.
-The Treasurer prepares all Project Cash Requests and Final Expenditure Reports.
+All expenditures and purchases are approved by the executive director.
+The bookkeeper serves as the purchasing agent following the guidelines set forth by the Board's Purchasing Policy.
+The bookkeeper codes the purchase orders and enters them into the accounting system, and the treasurer approves electronically by email.
+The bookkeeper codes all invoices into the MDECA accounting system and submits them to the executive director for approval in hard-copy form.
+The treasurer prepares all Project Cash Requests and Final Expenditure Reports.